ThredUp, the secondhand store that looks like a new, mid-range clothing store with a price glitch.

 This was from a bag I could barely close.
 If you’ve seen their bags, you know how many clothes that is!
 Also, those 7 For All Mankind jeans were worth way, way, way more than a fraction of $11.60.
 It said so right on the price tags (which were still attached, btw).

-Overall, I’d have to say that my experience selling clothes through ThredUp erred on the side of positive.
+Overall, I’d have to say that my experience selling clothes through ThredUp was neutral, erring on the side of positive.
 For the amount of clothes I gave them, many of which had to have been rejected for being off-brand because they were virtually new (some with tags), I’m not sure that I got what I should have in compensation.

 In retrospect, I wish that I had sold a lot of the clothes on Poshmark, instead.